 My friend Sarah told me to try a salad recipe featured in Bon Appétit not that long ago, and it was love at first bite.
 The perfect combination of heat, sweet and acidity – I was hooked.
-It inspired me to create one of my own as I’ve been experimenting with edemame beans trying all sorts of combinations (some better than others).
+It inspired me to create one of my own as I’ve been experimenting with edamame beans trying all sorts of combinations (some better than others).

 Edamame is a complete source of dietary protein, meaning that it provides all of the essential amino acids needed in the diet that humans cannot make themselves.
 They’re also high in healthy fats, especially omega-3 alpha-linolenic acid which is good for your heart and immune system among other things.